 This week’s Journal featured an article titled: “Latest Starbucks Buzzword: ‘Lean’ Japanese Techniques.”
-The article referenced me as the ‘former Toyota executive who has been advising Starbucks on lean methods.”
+The article referenced me as the “former Toyota executive who has been advising Starbucks on lean methods.”

 Of course, that is all far from the truth.

 Lean Thinkers (from Toyota Production System developer Taiichi Ohno to MIT lean production research team leader Jim Womack) credit Henry Ford with first establishing flow production, a precursor to the lean enterprise.
-Henry combined interchangeable parts with the flowing assembly line and showed it to the world.
+Ford combined interchangeable parts with the flowing assembly line and showed it to the world.
 Production hasn’t been the same since.

 Toyota then evolved Ford’s flow production in two critical ways.
 First, technically, Toyota figured out (with great benefit for the customer) how to achieve flow production in lower volume, high-variety environments.
 Ford’s flow production worked best when offering only “any color you want as long as it’s black.”
 But, customers eventually demanded more variety.
 And when faced with the need to respond, Toyota showed us that flow is possible even in complex product mix environments.

-Starbucks decided long ago — and reconfirms this every day — that a cookie-cutter store approach is not the pathway to success for their product, which is a higher-end, higher-priced coffee that emphasizes the customer’s experience.
+Starbucks decided long ago — and reconfirms this every day — that a cookie-cutter store approach is not the pathway to success for their product: a higher-end, higher-priced coffee that emphasizes the customer’s experience.
 (That is Starbucks’ explicit aspiration.
 Many people hate Starbucks.
 Some hate it because it is too upscale, over-priced, and pretentious.
 Others hate the taste of the coffee, complaining that it is too strong, too weak, too “burnt.”
-Some call Starbucks loyalists with their particular espresso demands “coffee snobs” while there are also extreme coffee connoisseurs who consider Starbucks coffee to be undrinkable swill.
+Some call Starbucks’ loyalists, with their particular espresso demands, “coffee snobs,” while there are also extreme coffee connoisseurs who consider Starbucks coffee to be undrinkable swill.
 You may or may not appreciate Starbucks’ aspirations or agree or disagree that it meets them — that is not the point of this discussion.)

 Far from becoming robots, think of the best bartender or waiter/waitress you’ve ever seen.
-Remember marveling at how he or she could handle orders coming from all directions, without missing a beat.
+Remember marveling at how he or she could handle orders coming from all directions without missing a beat.
 That’s what Starbucks wants from its lean initiative.

-No doubt McDonald’s wants its customers to be just as happy, but they want to achieve that by making every experience exactly the same.
+No doubt, McDonald’s wants its customers to be just as happy, but they want to achieve that by making every experience exactly the same.
 Therefore, there is no problem with designing the work (with good Industrial Engineering built-in) at headquarters and then rolling that work design out to the masses.
-In other words, I would argue that McDonald’s and the others aren’t doing lean, but Industrial Engineering.
-The technical side of lean without the social side isn’t lean at all.
+In other words, I would argue that McDonald’s and the others aren’t doing lean but Industrial Engineering, the technical side of lean.
+And doing the technical side of lean without the social side isn’t lean at all.

-Starbucks and beyond . . .
+Starbucks and beyond

 By the way, the lean transformation Starbucks is pursuing is possible for all service and retail industries.
 Many service industries — especially healthcare — are discovering the power of lean.
-But retail is still a state of nature – the way employees have to stock and restock goods, often having the wrong items in stock is a huge opportunity for retailers everywhere.
+But retail is still a state of nature — how employees have to stock and restock goods, often having the wrong items in stock, is a huge opportunity for retailers everywhere.
 Did you know that, on average, grocery shoppers fill their baskets with what they want only a little over 50% of the time?!
 Did you realize that a good 20% of the time, your shoe store doesn’t have the style or size you need?!
-Do you remember the last time (this morning for me) you received service that made you want to scream or just roll your eyes?
+Do you remember the last time (this morning for me) you received service that made you want to scream or roll your eyes?